technologiestiftung/stadtpuls-frontend/README.md

 ## Deployment

 The frontend is currently deployed to [Vercel](https://vercel.com/).
-Pushing to the `main` branch will automatically trigger a new deploy (this should be avoided, if possible).
+Pushing to the `main` branch will automatically trigger a new deploy (avoid to push directly to main and rather create pull requests).